Etharkkum Thunindhavan: Theatrical

-Etharkkum Thunindhavan was initially scheduled for theatrical release on 24 December 2021, coinciding with the Christmas weekend.
-In mid-October, reports its release would be preponed to 17 December appeared.
+Etharkkum Thunindhavan was initially scheduled for theatrical release on 24 December 2021, during the Christmas weekend.
+In mid-October, reports that its release would be advanced to 17 December appeared.
 Because Sun Pictures' other production Beast (2022), which was originally scheduled to release on Pongal (14 January 2022), had been postponed to April 2022 due to production delays, the makers planned for a release on that festival as difficulties in post-production meant that the film would not be completed before Christmas.
 On 19 November 2021, it was announced that Etharkkum Thunindhavan would be theatrically released on 4 February 2022.
 The release of the film was postponed from that date due to an increase in COVID-19 cases.

 Etharkkum Thunindhavan was released in theatres on 10 March 2022.
 The film was released in Tamil along with dubbed versions in Telugu, Malayalam, Hindi, and Kannada.
-This was Suriya's first theatrical release in three years; his previous films Soorarai Pottru and Jai Bhim were assigned direct-to-streaming releases via Amazon Prime Video.
+This was Suriya's first theatrical release in three years, as his previous films Soorarai Pottru (2021) and Jai Bhim (2021) were assigned direct-to-streaming releases via Amazon Prime Video.